besamulaj/tccm-homeworks_ACT/project3/INSTALL.md

 ### 1. Clone or Copy the project
 Ensure all project files, including source code, test files, and input files, are in a single directory.

 ### 2. Compile the Program
+2.1.
 To compile the program, open a terminal and navigate to the project directory.
-Run the following command: bash gcc -o md_simulation main.c memory.c readinput.c distances.c lj_potential.c energies.c acceleration.c verlet.c -lm This will generate an executable named md_simulation.
+Run the following command: bash gcc -o md_simulation main.c memory.c readinput.c distances.c lj_potential.c energies.c acceleration.c verlet.c -lm
+- This will generate an executable named md_simulation.

+2.2.
+To compile program --> use makefile(will be written..)

 ### 3. Run the Program
 Run the program with an input file: